Victoria’s Secret Angel Alexina Graham Flaunts Cleavage In Plunging Sheer Bodysuit On Instagram

 Alexina Graham has been heating up Instagram as of late, and her most recent upload certainly did not disappoint.
 The Victoria’s Secret Angel shared a sultry new snap to her feed this week that sent fans absolutely wild.

-The sexy black-and-white shot was uploaded to the 29-year-old’s Instagram page on Wednesday, May 8 and definitely got some pulses racing.
-Alexina was captured laying on the floor with her forehead pressed up against a large mirror, which revealed the single article of clothing she was wearing in its reflection.
+The sexy black-and-white shot was uploaded to the 29-year-old’s Instagram page on Wednesday, May 8, and definitely got some pulses racing.
+Alexina was captured lying on the floor with her forehead pressed up against a large mirror, which revealed the single article of clothing she was wearing in its reflection.
 The model wowed her 602,000 fans in a sheer bodysuit that left little to the imagination and did nothing but favors for her incredible figure.

 The stunner put on a seriously busty display in the risque one-piece thanks to its plunging neckline that flashed an ample amount of cleavage to the camera.
-While Alexina’s lower half was out of the frame, it was visible in the mirror’s reflection, exposing that the bottom of the barely-there lace garment was equally-as-revealing as the top.
+While Alexina’s lower half was out of the frame, it was visible in the mirror’s reflection, showing that the bottom of the barely-there lace garment was equally-as-revealing as the top.
 The high cut design of the barely-there number flaunted the bombshell’s long, lean legs and curvy booty that was exposed almost in its entirety.

 The British beauty opted not to accessorize her NSFW look, letting the lingerie — and her impressive physique — take center stage in the sensual photo.
 Her signature red tresses were worn down and messily spread out above her head.
 Alexina also showed off her natural beauty by going makeup free for the breathtaking shot, letting her natural beauty shine.